initia-labs/store/memiavl/README.md

   left child index = key node - 1
   ```

-  The version/size/node indexes are encoded with 4 bytes, should be enough in foreseeable future, but could be changed to more bytes in the future.
+  Versions are encoded with 8 bytes while size and node indexes remain 4 bytes, which should be enough in the foreseeable future.

   The implementation will read the mmap-ed content in a zero-copy way, won't use extra node cache, it will only rely on the OS page cache.